 The inaugural year in 2014 was a huge success.
 Thanks to four major sponsors, over seventy children’s book review bloggers and thousand s of readers, Multicultural Children’s Book Day 2014 achieved their goal of shining the spotlight on all of the amazing multicultural children’s books available to our young readers, teachers, librarians and parents worldwide.
 Another proud moment came when, during MCCBD 2015, this multi-national event achieved 18.2 million social shares in three days from January 26-28th.
 Other notable achievements connected to this event are the addition of over a dozen CoHosts, the initiative’s non-profit status and 200 participating bloggers.

-Our total social media shares in 2015 for the week of Multicultural Children’s Book Day were an astounding 26 million!!
+Our total social media shares for the 2016 event (the week of Multicultural Children’s Book Day) were an astounding 96 million!!

 This year, MCCBD’s main focus will also be putting multicultural children’s books on shelves and into the hands of deserving families through book donations and fundraising.
 The MCCBD project is also adding a Multicultural Children’s Book Day Classroom Reading Challenge where teachers, classroom and readers are challenged to win FREE Diversity Books for their Classroom Library!